-Kevin’s songs sound both fresh and familiar at the same time.
-He accomplishes this by embracing his musical roots and influences but refusing to be limited by them.
-Instead, he uses his influences and a spirit of experimentation as a starting point and fine-tunes the initial creative spark into songs that blur the lines between genres.
+Wildfire Poets are a North Carolina based musical collective founded by singer and songwriter Kevin Michael Thompson.
+Their music is a weathered and worn blend of rock, country, blues, and folk.
+Wildfire Poets sound both fresh and familiar at the same time.
+The band accomplishes this by embracing their musical roots and influences but refusing to be limited by them.
+Instead, they use these influences, and a spirit of experimentation, as a starting point and fine-tune the initial creative spark into songs that often blur the lines between genres.
 The result is front and center vocals underscored by a current of rich sonic textures mixed with vintage tones and colors.